 (GEOG 4511).
 Survey of theory and application of using color, infrared, thermal, and radar images generated from satellite and aerial photographs for geographic, geologic, environmental, and planning purposes.
-Three lecture hours, two laboratory hours per week.
+Two lecture hours, two laboratory hours per week.
+Course Fee: $25.
 PREREQUISITE: one college-level MATH course, or permission of instructor.

 ESCI 4512 - Structural Geology (4)

 (Was 3512).
 (GEOL).
 Structures of the crust; geometry of folds and faults, rock deformation, criteria for recognizing structures, solution of geometrical problems.
 Three lecture hours, two laboratory hours per week.
+Course Fee: $25.
 PREREQUISITE: ESCI 1040, MATH 1910, or permission of instructor.

 ESCI 4515 - Geographic Info Science (3)

 (GEOG).
 Theoretical and practical understanding of fundamental GIS concepts, capabilities, and applications; nature of geographic data and issues of data input, data models, database design, spatial analysis, data output using ArcGIS software.
 Three lecture hours, two laboratory hours per week.
-PREREQUISITE: ESCI 1010 or 1020 or 1301 or 3430 or 4501, or permission of instructor.
+PREREQUISITE: ESCI 1010 or 1020 or permission of instructor.